openservicebrokerapi/servicebroker/spec.md

 An asynchronous response triggers the platform marketplace to poll the endpoint `GET /v2/service_instances/:instance_id/last_operation` until the Service Broker indicates that the requested operation has succeeded or failed.
-Service brokers MAY include a status message with each response for the `last_operation` endpoint that provides visibility to end users as to the progress of the operation.
+Service Brokers MAY include a status message with each response for the `last_operation` endpoint that provides visibility to end users as to the progress of the operation.